ibm-cloud-docs/account/data-center-migration.md

 * [Live chat](https://www.ibm.com/solutions/cloud-data-centers){: external}
 * Phone: (US) 866-597-9687; (EMEA) +31 20 308 0540; (APAC) +65 6622 2231

-For information about which data centers are closing, see [Data center closures](/docs/account?topic=account-dc-closure).
 For a list of the data centers that are available, see [Locations for resource deployment](/docs/overview?topic=overview-locations).

-## Migrating your resources
-{: #migrating-your-resources}

 Complete the following steps to migrate resources to a new data center: